 - navicular fracture (hand)

-- thumb fracture
+- finger and thumb fracture

 – metacarpal fracture